maltenuhn/fiendly-words/README.md

 Despite our best efforts, it's easy for a pair of fiendish words to be combined into something inappropriate.
 Whenever we notice a generated pair that is problematic, we'll remove at least one of the words from that pair so that it won't reoccur.
 We'll err on the side of trusting reports and removing potentially inappropriate words rather than defending the appropriate uses of a word.

 When adding words to the list, an abundance of empathy is required.
-If it could be offensive or disparaging, don't submit it.
+If it could be offensive or disparaging, nope.

 The Word Files
 --------------